 If you’re selling your home within five years of buying it, the profit will be taxed as part of your income, taxable at the relevant income tax bracket.
 If the sale takes place more than two years after the purchase, you may be able to pay a reduced rate.

 You can claim tax reductions of up to €50,000 every 10 years on a capital gain.
-For inherited properties, you may benefit from a tax reduction of €75,000.
+For inherited properties, you may benefit from a tax-free allowance of €75,000.

 Real estate income

 Any income from leasing a residential property to tenants in Luxembourg is subject to standard income tax rates.
-The maximum marginal tax rate on rental property owned by resident taxpayers is 42.8% or 43.6%, depending on the owner’s annual taxable income.
+The maximum marginal tax rate on rental property owned by resident taxpayers is 42%, to which a solidarity surcharge of up to 9% applies, resulting in a maximum effective rate of approximately 45.8%.
+Tax is levied on net rental income after deducting allowable expenses.

 Resident taxpayers who own rental properties in Luxembourg or abroad must report rental income on their tax returns.